About the Course

 Any student found to be in violation of these rules will lose their iClicker points for the entire term and may be reported to the Dean of Student Discipline.

-- If you are having issues connecting to iClicker Reef, check out these iClicker Reef connectivity tips .
+- If you are having issues connecting to iClicker cloud, check out these iClicker cloud connectivity tips (Links to an external site.)

-- If you are having issues seeing your iClicker Reef points, check out this troubleshooting guide .
+- If you are having issues seeing your iClicker cloud points, use this troubleshooting guide (Links to an external site.) .

-- Find answers to many of your questions and contact the iClicker Tech Support Team by visiting com/support at any time.
+- Find answers to many of your questions and contact the iClicker Tech Support Team by visiting com/support (Links to an external site.) at any time.

 Information about the exams (chapters covered, times, allowed materials, etc.) can be found on the Exams page.